FalkorDB/docs/persistence_replication.md

   -v falkordb_data:/data \
   -e REPLICATION_MODE=master \
   -e REPLICATION_ID=master1 \
+  -p 6379:6379 \
   falkordb/falkordb
 ```

 Here:

 The -e REPLICATION_MODE=master flag sets this instance as the master.
 The -e REPLICATION_ID=master1 assigns a unique ID to the master.

 ### 2.2 Configuring the Replica Instances